Geonkick-Synthesizer/geonkick/doc/Documentation.md

 The UI of the percussion is actually the main window of Geonkick.
 It shows the percussion graph, envelops and controls.
 Also, there is a menu for open and save percussion preset, export percussion.
-On the right side the user also can go to percussions kit UI.

 #### Top bar